georgenturner/viability-report/README.md

 >"In the last decade, London has lost 8,000 social-rented homes.
 Under the Tory-led coalition, the amount of affordable housing delivered across the country fell by a third – from 53,000 homes completed in 2010 to 36,000 in 2014.
 Much of the reason lies hidden in these developers’ viability assessments and the dark arts of accounting, which have become all-powerful tools in the way our cities are being shaped."[^]

 Planning authorities have also raised concerns.
 Islington council in January 2016 published a supplementary planning document on development viability.
+On the publication of the document the authority said that they had been compelled to publish guidance following attempts to undermine the development plan through inappropriate approaches to assessing viability:

 >Despite viability becoming a central part of the planning process, there has been relatively wide scope and discretion for how viability matters are dealt with.
 The council’s experience is that in some instances this has led to the use of inappropriate approaches to assessing viability and this has come into conflict with the principle of sustainable development and the plan-led system.